The TL;DR

 Core Features

-Why Connect Claude to MCP360?
+Why Connect Claude to an MCP Server

-How to Connect Claude Web with MCP360
+How to Connect Claude Web with MCP

 Step 1: Choose your tools